 Pete D’Angelo came to work at SMCo in 1987.
 Five years later, he became an owner.
-For the past decade or so, he has had the complex job of planning and managing all of our small jobs and maintenance work.
+For the past decade or so, he has had the complex job of planning and managing all of our service & renovation work.
 In any given year we do repair work and small improvements/additions to roughly 50 different houses that we previously built or renovated.
 It’s an important service.
 Co-owner Peg McKenzie manages the office end.
 Pete manages the field.
-Two carpenters and a collection of subcontractors support their efforts.
+Two carpenters and a collection of trade partners support their efforts.

 For 18 years he has also managed our indescribable annual Chappy golf tournaments.